Duchuy1702/Pipelined-Processors/README.md

 #### 2. Pipeline Model Descriptions
 - ##### 2.1.
 Non-forwarding Pipeline

 The non-forwarding pipeline represents a basic pipelined processor design in which data forwarding is not implemented.
-When a data hazard occurs—specifically, when an instruction depends on the result of a previous instruction that has not yet completed the write-back stage—the pipeline must stall until the required data becomes available in the register file.
+When a data hazard occurs specifically, when an instruction depends on the result of a previous instruction that has not yet completed the write-back stage the pipeline must stall until the required data becomes available in the register file.

 This model serves as a baseline for comparison, illustrating the performance impact of pipeline stalls caused by unresolved data dependencies.